schandu-eng/OpenCode-Revamp/README.md

     🥉 3rd Place: *0.5 x Full Points*

-    Rest of the participants who qualify the **Minimum Design Criteria (MDC)** as mentioned in the respective folders of the task will be awarded *0.3 x Full Points*.
+    Rest of the participants who qualify the **Minimum Design Criteria (MDC)**, which will be mentioned in the respective folders of the task once submission duration begins, will be awarded *0.3 x Full Points*.

 </br>

-> ALL THE FINAL DECISIONS FOR THE JUDGMENT AND AWARDING OF POINTS ⚖️ BASED ON THE SUBMISSION RESIDE WITH THE MENTORS & ORGANISERS.
+> ALL THE FINAL DECISIONS FOR THE JUDGEMENT AND AWARDING OF POINTS ⚖️ BASED ON THE SUBMISSION RESIDE WITH THE MENTORS & ORGANISERS.
 > No claim can be made on the number of points awarded by the Mentors & Organisers🙂.

 </br>